italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 The revocation of a Digital Credential MAY be triggered by:

 - Users using their personal Wallet Instance or by some out-of-band touchpoints.
-- Revocation of the Wallet Instance
+- Revocation of the Wallet Instance.
 - Authentic Sources (e.g., for attribute updates) following administrative purposes.
 - Law-Enforcing Bodies for the fulfillment of their functions and any other judicial reasons (e.g., Police).